mattzteh/portfolio/README.md

 	</a>
 </p>

+## Dependencies

+| npm install...  			| Usage
+|-----------------			|-----------
+| framer-motion         		| Animate components (NavBar, Home, About, Projects, & Contact)
+| react-router-dom     			| App.js utilized BrowserRouter, Routes, & Route.
+| react-scroll       			| Smooth scroll for NavBar to direct to specific div
+| react-intersection-observer 		| Utilized hook to check when component is in viewport, then trigger animation (from Framer Motion)

 <p>
 	Design and layout heavily influenced by
 	<a href="brittanychiang.com" target="_blank" rel="noreferrer">
 	Brittany Chiang's website
 	</a>
 </p>

-## Packages

-| Package Name    				| Usage
-|-----------------				|-----------
-| Framer-Motion         		| Animate components (NavBar, Home, About, Projects, & Contact)
-| React-router-dom     			| App.js utilized BrowserRouter, Routes, & Route.
-| React-Scroll       			| Smooth scroll for NavBar to direct to specific div
-| React-Intersection-Observer 	| Utilize hook to check when component is in viewport, then trigger animation (from Framer Motion)